 Dementia involves a progressive loss of cognitive functions.
 Over time, this can become overwhelming and frustrating for individuals and their families.
 Our personal support workers can provide the services needed to minimize the difficulties of dementia.
 We can offer individuals the reassurance and support they need throughout the process.

 As we enter our later years, the likelihood of experiencing dementia increases.
-The symptoms of dementia can cause people to feel uncertain and vulnerable in the face of increasing difficulty with everyday tasks.
+Symptoms cause people to feel uncertain and vulnerable in the face of increasing difficulty with everyday tasks.

-As the stages of dementia advance over time, people require an increasing amount of care.
-This can be long-term home care or admission into a care facility.
+As the stages advance over time, people require an increasing amount of care whether long-term home care or admission into a care facility.

-By recognizing the early signs of dementia, careful treatment planning can take place.
+By recognizing the early, careful treatment planning can take place.
 This will help prevent a serious crisis and gives people the opportunity to consider their own treatment plan, including where they would like their care to take place.
 This gives them the reassurance they need when facing the difficulties associated with dementia.

 Once a diagnosis has been made, people affected with dementia and families can get information to educate themselves and prepare for the coming stages.
 This allows for the proper support system to be put in place and helps with key decisions that must be made early on.